NCBI-Codeathons/mlxai-2024-team-landrum-song/README.md

 * Use the gene symbol to guide whether different terms are meaningfully different for that gene, e.g. Familial hypercholesterolemia vs Hypercholesterolemia, familial, 1

-* Use other information such as mode of inheritance, clinical features, mechanism of disease to decide if terms should be aggregated or not
+* Use other information such as mode of inheritance, clinical features, and mechanism of disease to decide if terms should be aggregated or not

 If time, demonstrate how RCV records for variant-condition pairs in ClinVar for one or more genes would be different using aggregated diseases.